Propaganda during the Yugoslav Wars: "Vukovar baby massacre" case

 A day before the execution of 264 Croatian prisoners-of-war and civilians in the Ovčara massacre, Serbian media reported that 40 Serb babies had been killed in Vukovar.
 Dr. Vesna Bosanac, the head of Vukovar hospital from which the Croatian prisoners-of-war and civilians were taken, said she believed the story of slaughtered babies was released intentionally to incite Serbian nationalists to execute Croats.

 "Dubrovnik 30,000 Ustaše" case

 Before the Siege of Dubrovnik, Yugoslav officers (namely Pavle Strugar) made a concerted effort at misrepresenting the military situation on the ground and exaggerated the "threat" of a Croatian attack on Montenegro by "30,000 armed Ustaše and 7000 terrorists, including Kurdish mercenaries".
-That propaganda was widely spread by the state-controlled media of Serbia and Montenegro.
+That propaganda was widely spread by the state-controlled media of Yugoslavia.

-In reality, Croatian military forces at the area in September were virtually nonexistent.
+In reality, Croatian military forces at the area in September were virtually non-existent.
 The Croat forces consisted of just one locally-conscripted unit, which numbered less than 1,500 men and had no tanks or heavy guns.
-Also, there were no mercenaries, Kurdish or otherwise, for the Croats.
+Also, there were no mercenaries, Kurdish or otherwise, fighting for the Croats.